OmriAmit13/Set-Cards-Game/README.md

 # Set-Card-Game
-This project implements the game 'Set', a fast multiplayer card game.
-Developed in Java, this code emphasizes our understanfing of multi-threading programming, as each player and the dealer are run as independent threads.
+This project presents an implementation of the fast-paced multiplayer card game 'Set'.
+Developed in Java, this code underscores our comprehension of multi-threaded programming.
+Each player and the dealer are executed as autonomous threads, demonstrating our proficiency in managing concurrent operations.

-Special attention was given to concurrent safety and correctness, as the different threads interact with shared resources which required handeling these issued with a varieity of techniques.
+Considerable focus has been placed on ensuring concurrent safety and correctness.
+Given the shared resources among different threads, attention was paid to employing a variety of techniques to handle potential concurrency issues effectively.